Stochastic recursions: between Kesten's and Grincevi\v{c}ius-Grey's assumptions: Introduction

-In view of all that it is natural to go a step further and to ask what happens when at the same time $A$ and $B$ contribute significantly to the tail i.e. $\E |A|^{\a }=1$, $\E |B|^{\a }=\infty $ and the tail of $B$ is regularly varying at $\infty$ with index $-\a<0$.
-Then we may expect that the tail is essentially bigger then that of $B$ and it is what we obtain, see \eqref{mainass}.
+In view of all that it is natural to go a step further and to ask what happens when at the same time $A$ and $B$ contribute significantly to the tail in the sense of {\rm(A-2)} and {\rm(B-1)}.